intel-lab-lkp/linux/Documentation/process/email-clients.rst

 - Works well for inlining text (or using attachments).
 - Allows use of an external editor.
 - Is slow on large folders.
-- Won't do TLS SMTP auth over a non-SSL connection.
+- Will not do TLS SMTP auth over a non-SSL connection.
 - Has a helpful ruler bar in the compose window.
-- Adding addresses to address book doesn't understand the display name properly.
+- Adding addresses to address book does not understand the display name properly.

 Thunderbird (GUI)